shybovycha/shybovycha.github.io/_drafts/_trashed/2015-04-23-always-code-as-if-the-guy-who-ends-up-maintaining.md

 - quote
 tumblr_url: http://shybovycha.tumblr.com/post/117120744816/always-code-as-if-the-guy-who-ends-up-maintaining
 ---

-<blockquote>Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.</blockquote>&#8212;Martin Golding<br/>
+> Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.

+—Martin Golding